jspecify/jspecify/docs/spec.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A location is a *recognized* location for our type-use annotation in the
 circumstances detailed below.
-A type at recognized location has the
+A type at a recognized location has the
 semantics described in this spec.
 The spec does not assign semantics to
 types in other locations, nor to any annotations on such types.

--  Unrecognized when applied to any component of a type usage in
+-  Unrecognized location: any component of a type usage in
    `implementation
    code <https://docs.google.com/document/d/1KQrBxwaVIPIac_6SCf--w-vZBeHkTvtaqPSU_icIccc/edit#bookmark=id.cjuxrgo7keqs>`__:

    -  A local variable type.
+   -  An exception parameter.
    -  The type in a cast expression.
    -  An array or object creation expression.
    -  An explicit type argument supplied to a generic method or